w3c/wai-about-wai/_about/new-work.md

 <br><br><br>

 ======= END DRAFT - below are internal notes on things that are not listed above =======

+@@ note to shawn: add link to this page to MRM Scipt

 **current projects not listed &mdash; why (see [Scope in the Requirement Analysis](https://github.com/w3c/wai-about-wai/wiki/What-WAI-is-Working-On-Requirements-Analysis#scope))**
 * Eval Tools list redesign (EOWG) &mdash; we're not seeking additional contributions right now, and it's not a new things